 People appreciate being thanked.
 This is true whether you’re a Little League mom, a government worker or employed by a large company.
 The benefits of appreciation have implications for employee retention and engagement as well.
-According to a study conducted by Aon Hewitt, nearly half of the employees surveyed said that being appreciated at work would motivate them to stay with their organization.
+And sadly, some employees aren’t feeling the love, according to a study that says 59% of people report never having felt appreciated by their boss at work.
+Effective leaders understand the power of gratitude in fostering strong relationships with their team.

-That being said, not all “thank you’s” are created equal.
-Here’s what made Bob’s message of gratitude so powerful:
+Not all “thank you’s” are created equal, especially in leadership.
+Here’s what made Bob’s message of gratitude so powerful and relevant to leadership:

 It was unexpected.
 Never underestimate the element of surprise.
-How many Little League moms do you suppose received a note of thanks from their team’s head coach yesterday?
+How many Little League moms do you suppose receive a note of thanks from their team’s head coach on Mother’s Day?
 When an expression of gratitude comes from an unexpected source, it amplifies an already pleasant experience.
+Leadership, like coaching, should strive for unexpected acts of appreciation.
+When leaders express gratitude unexpectedly, it amplifies their ability to connect with and inspire their team.

 Sincerity.
 I’ve absolutely no doubt about the sincerity of Bob’s message because, already this early in the season, he’s established a rapport with his players and the team parents.
 He has a track record of positive comments, so I trust his motives in sending this message.

 Specificity.
-Rather than stop with a perfunctory “thanks for all you do”, Bob cited very specific actions that he was thanking us for: washing the boys’ uniforms, helping out in the dugout and taking stats during the game.
+Rather than stop with a perfunctory “thanks for all you do,” Bob cited very specific actions that he was thanking us for: washing the boys’ uniforms, helping out in the dugout and taking stats during the game.
+Just as Bob highlighted the specific contributions of the Little League moms, leaders can acknowledge their team’s individual and collective efforts

 It spoke to my heart.
 The message was made all the more powerful because Bob tapped into a strong maternal motivator: the desire to raise a decent human being.